jxjo/PlanformCreator2/README.md

 ### Hinge Line and Flap Depth

-Flaps are defined by their 'hinge line' and their bounding wing sections to the left and to the right.
-A wing section can have a 'flap group' assigned.
-All subsequent wing sections with the same flap group will define a single flap.
+Flaps are defined by their hinge line and the wing sections that bound them on either side.
+A wing section can be assigned a 'flap group', and all subsequent wing sections with the same flap group form a single flap.

-In many cases the hinge line equals the 'reference line' of the planform.
-This is also the default case when defining flaps.
+Typically, the hinge line coincides with the planform's reference line, which is also the default when defining flaps.

-More flexibility is achieved through a separate definition of the hinge line with a hinge point at the root section and the tip section.
+Greater flexibility can be achieved by defining a separate hinge line with hinge points at the root and tip sections.
-In certain cases, for example with a curved reference line, kinks in the hinge line can be defined at a wing section.
+In some cases, such as when using a curved reference line, kinks in the hinge line can be defined at specific wing sections.

 <img src="images/flap_hinge_line.png" width="500" />

-### Export as dxf file
+### Export as DXF File
-Once the wing design has been completed, the new wing can be transferred to a CAD program as a dxf file.
-The used airfoils are optionally inserted into the drawing and / or additionally exported as a .dat file.
+Once the wing design is complete, it can be exported to a CAD program as a DXF file.
+Airfoils can optionally be inserted into the drawing and/or exported separately as .dat files.

-A nice feature is to define a common trailing edge thickness (trailing edge gap) in mm for all airfoils involved.
+A useful feature allows you to define a common trailing edge thickness (trailing edge gap) in millimeters for all airfoils.
-So no manual post processing for the airfoils has to be done in CAD.
+This eliminates the need for manual post-processing of airfoils in CAD.

 <img src="images/dxf_view.png" width="800" />

-The generated planform shouldn't be used directly for a 3D construction in the CAD program, since the contour line is approximated by many small straight line pieces (polyline).
-It is recommended to place a spline over the leading and trailing edge in the respective CAD program.
+**Note:** The generated planform contour is approximated by many small straight line segments (polyline) and should not be used directly for 3D construction.
+It is recommended to overlay splines on the leading and trailing edges in your CAD program for smooth surfaces.

 ## Airfoils and Polars

 ### Assignment of Airfoils

-A wing section can either be assigned a fixed airfoil or the airfoil can be left open.
-In this case, a 'strak' (or 'blended') airfoil is created for this wing section by blending the left and right neighboring airfoils.
-The 'blending ratio' is derived from the ratio of the respective chord length of the wing sections.
+A wing section can be assigned either a fixed airfoil or left unassigned.
+When unassigned, a 'strak' (blended) airfoil is automatically created by blending the neighboring airfoils from adjacent sections.
+The blending ratio is determined by the relative chord lengths of the wing sections.

-For the root and the tip section an airfoil is mandatory.
-Initially example airfoils are assigned to these two sections.
+Root and tip sections require mandatory airfoil assignments.
+By default, example airfoils are initially assigned to these sections.

 <img src="images/airfoil_names.png" width="800" />

 <sup>Wing sections with the corresponding airfoils.
 The airfoil at 'section 2' is created by blending JX-GP-100 and JX-GP-055.</sup>

-The airfoils can either be viewed in normal, normed scale or in their 'real' scale within their wing sections.
+Airfoils can be viewed in normalized scale or in their actual scale within the wing sections.

-Included in the **PlanformCreator2** is the  [AirfoilEditor](https://github.com/jxjo/AirfoilEditor) which allows the typical modifications of an airfoil during wing design.
+**PlanformCreator2** includes the [AirfoilEditor](https://github.com/jxjo/AirfoilEditor), which provides common airfoil modification capabilities during wing design.

-In the final stage of the design process the airfoils, including the generated 'straked' airfoils, can be exported as a .dat file.
-The optional setting of a continuous trailing edge thickness ('Te gap') in mm is very practical and makes the often necessary manual reworking of the airfoils in CAD superfluous.
+During the final design stage, all airfoil — including generated 'straked' airfoils — can be exported as .dat files.
+An optional feature allows setting a uniform trailing edge thickness ('TE gap') in millimeters for all airfoils, eliminating the manual rework typically required in CAD.

 ### Airfoil Polars

-To generate the polars of an airfoil the **PlanformCreator2** uses the Worker tool of the [Xoptfoil2 project](https://jxjo.github.io/Xoptfoil2).
-One of the Worker actions is the multi-threaded creation of a polar set using Xfoil.
+**PlanformCreator2** uses the Worker tool from the [Xoptfoil2 project](https://jxjo.github.io/Xoptfoil2) to generate airfoil polars.
+One Worker capability is the multi-threaded creation of polar sets using Xfoil.

-Within the app a polar is generated 'lazy' - meaning at the moment when the polar should be displayed - and asynchronous in a background task.
-Each polar is stored in a single file having the Xfoil polar format allowing to import the polar into Xflr5.
+Polars are generated on-demand (lazily) when needed for display, running asynchronously in background tasks.
+Each polar is stored as a separate file in Xfoil format, enabling direct import into Xflr5.

-For polar generation the `auto_range` feature of the Worker is applied which optimizes the alpha range of the polar to show the complete T1 polar from `cl_min` to `cl_max` of the airfoil.
+The Worker's `auto_range` feature optimizes the alpha range to display the complete T1 polar from `cl_min` to `cl_max` for each airfoil.

-A polar of a specific Re number is defined for the root wing section.
-For the other wing sections the Re number is automatically adjusted based on the local chord.
-Afterwards the polars of all wing sections will be generated as one set.
+A specific Reynolds number is defined for the root wing section.
+For other sections, the Reynolds number is automatically adjusted based on local chord length.
+All wing section polars are then generated as a unified set.

 ![Polars](images/airfoil_polars.png "Screenshot of Polar Generation")
-<sub>Airfoil and Polar view with the auto generated, Re number adjusted polars of the airfoils at the defined wing sections. </sub>
+<sub>Airfoil and polar view showing auto-generated, Reynolds number-adjusted polars for airfoils at defined wing sections.</sub>

-The polars along wingspan can be helpful to have a first assessment of the airfoil ‘strak’ especially towards tip with its lower Re numbers.
+The spanwise polar distribution provides an initial assessment of the airfoil strak, particularly toward the tip where Reynolds numbers are lower.

 ## Wing Analysis

 ### Panel Generation

-The basis for an aerodynamic analysis of a wing is the idealization with panels.
-PC2 supports this paneling step with some helpful features.
+Aerodynamic analysis of a wing requires discretization into panels.
+PC2 provides several features to support this paneling process.

-The paneled planform can either be exported to Xflr5 and FLZ_vortex or used for the integrated aero analysis, as described below.
+The paneled planform can be exported to Xflr5 and FLZ_vortex, or used for the integrated aerodynamic analysis described below.

-The first step for paneling is the definition of the number of x and y-panels of the sections.
-In the case of a curved leading or trailing edge this can lead to considerable geometrical deviations between the original contour and the idealized which will lead to high inaccuracies of the aerodynamic calculation.
+The initial paneling step involves defining the number of x and y-panels for each section.
+With curved leading or trailing edges, this can produce significant geometric deviations between the original contour and the idealized panels, resulting in substantial inaccuracies in aerodynamic calculations.

 <img src="./images/panelling_step_1.png" width="800" />